-Every household has one of these lying around and is probably the most common method in New Zealand.
+The plunger is also known as the cafetière and French press.
+Every household has one of these lying around as it's probably the most common home brewing method in New Zealand.

 This recipe is to produce 1 litre of filter coffee using 60 grams of ground coffee.
 The ratio in use is 1:17.

 Boil a kettle of filtered water.
 If you are using a temperature controlled kettle, heat the water to 95°C - 96°C, if not boil and leave to stand for a few minutes before using it.

 Using your scale, weigh out 60g of coffee and grind it at a very course setting.

 Rinse the plunger with some hot water and discard.

 Place the plunger on the scale and tare.
 Add the 60g of coffee.

 Tare the scale and add 1 litre (or 1000 grams) of water and stir.

 Wait 3:30 - 4 minutes then attach the mesh plunger on the top of the beaker and slowly plunge down.

 Serve and enjoy.